A medical field immersion

-Spend four weeks experiencing the University of Pennsylvania’s Perelman School of Medicine intensive summer program designed for high school juniors and seniors interested in medical careers.
+Spend four weeks at the University of Pennsylvania’s Perelman School of Medicine intensive summer program designed for rising high school juniors and seniors interested in the medical field.
 Modeled after actual first year Penn Med classes, you’ll gain exposure to the basics of medical training including practical experiences, simulations and live demonstrations.
 Plus, you’ll live the life of a college student on Penn’s campus, located in University City in Philadelphia, PA.
 Experience dorm life, campus living, attend incredible hands-on sessions, lectures and classes, and make life-long friends!

 The high-tech, jaw-dropping learning spaces at Penn Medicine are every medical student’s dream.
 You’ll learn from highly accredited doctors and faculty at Penn Medicine who are involved throughout the program.
-Students have also had a rare opportunity to observe a live surgery.
+Students may even get to observe a live surgery.
 This is a highlight, but cannot be guaranteed.
 If the live surgery is not possible, a doctor will walk the students through a recorded surgery step by step, explaining exactly what is being done at every interval.
-As the doctors share their stories, the paths they took to settle into their field, and highlight the many diverse specialties and opportunities available to pursue in medicine, this program will certainly confirm for you how rewarding it can be when you choose to follow after your passion, and do what you love.
+As the doctors share their stories, the paths they took to settle into their field, and highlight the many diverse opportunities in medicine, this program will certainly highlight just how rewarding it is when you chase your dream, follow after your passion, and do what you love.

-- Extracurricular Activities (Provide descriptions of three extracurricular activities.)
+- Extracurricular Activities (Provide descriptions of two extracurricular activities)

-- Honors or Awards (Highlight up to three honors or awards you have received.)
+- Honors or Awards (Highlight one to three honors or awards you have received if applicable)

-- Essay (Upload an essay.
-Essay prompt: “Aside from an assumed interest in medicine, why are you specifically interested in the Penn Medicine Summer Program for High School Students?”
-Do not exceed 300 – 350 words.)
+- Essay (Write an essay of 300-350 words.
+Essay prompt: ‘Aside from an assumed interest in medicine, why are you interested in the Penn Medicine Summer Program for High School Students?’)

-- School Information (Include name of school, address, phone, type of school, guidance counselor information, GPA, etc.)
+- School Information (Include name of school, address, phone, type of school, guidance counselor information)

-- Contact information for two Recommenders. (these are the teachers/counselors/others who you will then ask to write your Letters of Recommendation for the program, using the instructions in the application)
+- Contact Information for two Recommenders. (these are the teachers/counselors/others who YOU will ask to write your Letters of Recommendation for the program, using the instructions in the application)

 - Two Letters of Recommendation (The first letter must be from a STEM Subject Instructor.
-Instructions will be in your online account after you submit your application.
-The recommenders will either complete the online recommendation form via a link that you will email to them, or they can email a traditional letter on letterhead to email@example.com).
-Your name should be referenced in the name of the file from the teacher.
+Instructions to give your recommender will be in your online account after you submit your application.
+The recommenders will complete your recommendation via a survey link that you will provide to them.
+Letters must be received directly from the recommenders.